Utheron/hajimeru-gulp/README.md

 ## TO-DO
 - ~~Some NPM packages were update manually in order to fix the moderate vulnerabilities warning.
 The CHECKSUM are still not corrected.~~
+- NPM packages with some new vunerabilities (moderate), not fixed yet.
+I'm on it.